TL;DR

 - Postman Tutorial - Complete guide to API testing with Postman

-- REST Assured Guide - Java API testing framework
+- REST Assured Tutorial - Java API testing with REST Assured

 - GraphQL Testing Guide - Testing GraphQL APIs